bravesoftdz/emoji-parser/README.md

     emojiparser.regex.skintone = /\|[^\s]+\|![^\s]+!/g;
     emojiparser.regex.typing = /|[^(\s|\|)]+$/g;
     ```
-2. Lastly the methods of code extraction has to be changed aswell
+3. The methods of code extraction has to be changed aswell
     - There are 2 methods ```emojiVal(str)``` and ```skintoneVal(str)```
         - ```emojiVal(str)``` return the code value of the emoji and ```skintoneVal(str)``` the unicode character for the fitzpatrick scale modifiers
         - The fitzpatrick scale modifiers are stored in ```const fitzpatrick_scale_modifiers = ["🏻", "🏼", "🏽", "🏾", "🏿"];``` accessible in the ```skintoneVal(str)``` method